-This course introduces the student to formal and informal research-based literacy assessments and appropriate methodologies for remediating prereading and reading skills in the elementary classroom setting.
-Working with one elementary student throughout the semester, the teacher education student will learn how to administer literacy assessments and interpret data for the sake of planning and executing remediation.
+This course introduces the student to formal and informal research-based literacy assessments and appropriate methodologies for remediating pre-reading and reading skills in the elementary classroom setting.
+Working with one elementary student throughout the semester, the School of Education student will learn how to administer literacy assessments and interpret data for the sake of planning and executing remediation.